-- Send a text message if no information is received from the parent/carer, relating to why the student is absent from college.
-In the event of no response to the text message it will then be followed up by a telephone call and may result in a home visit - phone parents/carers if the student has left site liaising with the safeguarding team - have weekly meetings with EWO and Attendance leads - analyse College and Year Group attendance data daily and weekly - visit the student at home to enquire about his/her absence or bring them into College.
-Home visits are prioritised based on need and levels of concern this determines who should make the home visit and when it should take place.
+- Send a text message and email if no information is received from the parent/carer, relating to why the student is absent from school.
+In the event of no response to the text message it will then be followed up by a telephone call and may result in a home visit - Phone parents/carers if the student has left site liaising with the safeguarding lead - Have weekly meetings with EWO and Attendance Leads - Analyse school and Year Group attendance data daily and weekly - Visit the student at home to enquire about his/her absence or bring them into school.
+Home visits are prioritised based on need and levels of concern - this determines who should make the home visit and when it should take place.
 Details of the home visit are recorded